FedericoOssi/SCRIPTS/EXTRACT_ENVIRONMENTAL_DATA.md

 # Extract environmental data

-Here we describe how to extract environmental information from some european raster layers in R.
-The specific example is especially suited if environmental data needs to be extracted from a large raster layer.
+Here we describe how to extract environmental information from raster layers in R for points and polygons.
+The specific example is especially suited if local environmental data needs to be extracted from a large raster layer.
 This script shows the functionality of several spatial functions such as [spTransform](https://www.rdocumentation.org/packages/sp/versions/1.3-1/topics/spTransform), [buffer](https://www.rdocumentation.org/packages/raster/versions/2.6-7/topics/buffer), [crop](https://www.rdocumentation.org/packages/raster/versions/2.6-7/topics/crop), [mask](https://www.rdocumentation.org/packages/raster/versions/2.6-7/topics/mask) and [extract](https://www.rdocumentation.org/packages/raster/versions/2.6-7/topics/extract).
 To extract values for spatial points efficiently, the area of interest should first be extracted through a crop and mask function in R.

 The raster layers can be downloaded through the following links:
 * [DEM - Copernicus](https://land.copernicus.eu/pan-european/satellite-derived-products/eu-dem/eu-dem-v1-0-and-derived-products/view "Digital Elevation Model")